dmhunt5/ChrytidProject/README.md

 # Chytrid

-This repository contains the source for Chytridiomycosis.
+This repository contains the source for Chytrid.
 It is released under the GNU GPLv2+.
 See LICENSE for more details.

 # Introduction